Sinusitis and Sinus Surgery

 When the nose becomes congested from allergies, dust, or a viral infection, the sinuses may not drain normally.
-When this happens, a sinus infection (sinusitis) can occur.
+When this happens, a bacterial sinus infection (sinusitis) can occur.
 Because the passages and sinus spaces inside the nose are only millimeters or less in size, even a minute amount of inflammation can cause a sinus infection.
 A deviated nasal septum or enlarged turbinates can decrease the passage area inside the nose and predispose to sinus infections.
-What appears to be a regular “cold” lasting a week or more can be undiagnosed sinusitis.
+What appears to be a regular “cold” lasting a week or more can be undiagnosed bacterial sinusitis.
 Click to read more about sinusitis.

 Inflammation that causes an infection of the paranasal sinuses lasting up to four weeks is known as acute sinusitis.
 The beginning of this infection may be caused by a virus and might go away without antibiotics.
 If the infection lasts over a week or the nose becomes severely congested with thick green or yellow nasal discharge, the infection may have progressed to a bacterial acute sinus infection.

 An infection of the sinuses lasting greater than 3 months is termed a chronic sinus infection.
 The types of bacteria in a chronic sinus infection tend to be more varied than the bacteria of an acute sinus infection.
 Antibiotics for chronic sinusitis are much less likely to work and therefore antibiotic treatment is controversial.
-Decreasing inflammation and swelling within the sinuses is currently the most accepted and preferred management.
+Treatment designed to reduce inflammation and swelling within the sinuses is currently the management that is the most effective.
 Chronic sinus infections can be one of two variations; Chronic sinusitis with or without nasal polyps.
 Nasal polyps occur when the nasal mucosa grows inside the nose in an uncontrolled manner that can further obstruct the nose.